kbparagua/js-crash-course/03_objects.md

 ### Irregular Keys

-Dot operator can only access properties with keys that are valid identifier name.
+Dot operator can only access properties with keys that qualify as valid identifier name.

 ```js
 var obj = {"4x4": "Four by Four"};